 Studying Sherlock had become a bit of hobby of his—it had to.
 Sherlock wasn't the most communicative person in the world nor was he particularly easy to read.
-You had to be able to pick up the very subtle hints the boy gave in order to hold a pleasant conversation with him, and Harry knew he was as good as anyone could ever hope to be at doing that.
+You had to be able to pick up the very subtle hints the boy gave in order to hold a pleasant conversation with him, and Harry knew he was as good as anyone could ever hope to be at doing just that.
 He knew when Sherlock was annoyed; he knew when Sherlock was thrilled; he knew when Sherlock was bored.
-Harry understood nearly all of his (admittedly somewhat puzzling) expressions.
-This expression in particular was a bit hard to decipher, but Harry knew he could understand it if he tried a bit harder.

 As far as Harry could tell, Sherlock wasn't worried.
 What seemed out of place was that he didn't seem be in a happy or thriller mood either, which were the only moods Harry had ever seen him in.
 This mood was unusual, Harry thought.
 It was like he was hoping, but not quite expecting for something.